-Budgeted cost: £27,024.80
+Budgeted cost: £23,865.00

-Activity Evidence that supports this approach Challenge number(s) addressed Additional phonics and reading sessions targeted at PP pupils who require further phonics support.
-Phonics approaches have a strong evidence base indicating a positive impact on pupils, particularly from disadvantaged backgrounds.
-Targeted phonics interventions have been shown to be more effective when delivered as regular sessions over a period up to 12 weeks: Phonics Toolkit Strand Education Endowment Foundation EEF 1 Using the NTP to provide additional reading, writing and Tuition targeted at specific needs and knowledge gaps can be an effective method to support low attaining pupils or those falling behind, both one-to-one: 2&3 maths tuition sessions targeted at PP pupils.
-One to one tuition EEF (educationendow- mentfoundation.org.uk) And in small groups: Small group tuition Toolkit Strand Education Endowment Foundation EEF Improve the quality of social and emotional (SEL) learning.
-SEL approaches will be embedded into routine educational practices and supported by professional development and training for staff.
-There is extensive evidence associating childhood social and emotional skills with improved outcomes at school and in later life (e.g., improved academic performance, attitudes, behaviour and relationships with peers): EEF Social and Emotional Learn- ing.pdf(educationendowmentfounda- tion.org.uk) 5
+Activity Evidence that supports this approach Challenge number(s) addressed Additional staff to provide in class support, working alongside the Class Teacher in reading, writing and maths tuition sessions targeted at PP pupils.
+Support targeted at specific needs and knowledge gaps can be an effective method to support low attaining pupils or those falling behind, both one-to-one: One to one tuition EEF (educationendow- mentfoundation.org.uk) And in small groups: Small group tuition Toolkit Strand Education Endowment Foundation EEF 2 & 3 £5,005 (Penny L) and £9,500 (Bill)

+Improve the quality of social and emotional (SEL) learning.
+SEL approaches will be embedded into routine educational practices and supported by professional development and There is extensive evidence associating childhood social and emotional skills with improved outcomes at school and in later life (e.g., improved academic performance, attitudes, behaviour and relationships with peers): EEF_Social_and_Emotional_Learn- ing.pdf(educationendowmentfounda- tion.org.uk) 5 Bfree £8,360 Swimming £1,000 development and training for staff.